 In addition, the Bylaws permit certain of the Company's stockholders who have beneficially owned 3% or more of the Company's outstanding common stock continuously for at least three years to submit nominations to be included in the Company's proxy materials for a number not to exceed the greater of two (2) or twenty percent (20%) of the total number of directors then serving.
-Notice of proxy access director nominations for the 2025 Annual Meeting must be delivered to the Company's Corporate Secretary at the Company's principal executive offices no earlier than November 25, 2024, and no later than the close of business on December 23, 2024.
-The notice must set forth the information required by the Bylaws with respect to each proxy access director nomination that eligible stockholder or stockholders intend to present at the 2025 Annual Meeting and must otherwise be in compliance with the Bylaws.
+Notice of proxy access director nominations for the 2026 Annual Meeting must be delivered to the Company's Corporate Secretary at the Company's principal executive offices no earlier than November 24, 2025, and no later than the close of business on December 22, 2025.
+The notice must set forth the information required by the Bylaws with respect to each proxy access director nomination that eligible stockholder or stockholders intend to present at the 2026 Annual Meeting and must otherwise be in compliance with the Bylaws.

-While the Nominating and Corporate Governance Committee does not have a written policy regarding diversity in identifying nominees for directors, the Nominating and Corporate Governance Committee takes diversity into account when looking for best available candidates to serve on the Board.
 In the past, when new directors have been added to the Board, the Board or Nominating and Corporate Governance Committee has endeavored to select director candidates who have business, scientific or regulatory specializations; technical skills; or other backgrounds that increased the range of experience and diversity of perspectives within the Board in ways that pertain to the Company's current and future business goals.
 The Nominating and Corporate Governance Committee also considers diversity in terms of gender, ethnic background, and national origin.